mbridak/FieldDayLogger-Curses/README.md

 ```

 The lines for your callsign, class, section, power are pretty self explanatory.
-The lines ending in a 0 or a 1 tell the program that you either want to do not want to use a certain feature.
+The lines ending in a 0 or a 1 tell the program that you either want or do not want to use a certain feature.

 For example the block: